 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.